GorbagWallet/gorbag-test-dapp/README.md

 # TrashMarket - Gorbagana Test DApp

 This is a test DApp marketplace built to test the Gorbag wallet extension connection functionality.
-It allows users to connect their Gorbag wallet, view their balance, and perform real transactions settled on the Gorbagana network to test the wallet integration.
+It allows users to connect their Gorbag wallet, view their balance, and perform real transactions settled on the Gorbagana testnet to test the wallet integration.

 ## Features